-• Reference list in APA format.
+• Include a reference list in APA format.
 References may be from any source, but at least a few of them should be scholarly (not a website, not a trade journal, etc.).
-Great scholarly sources come from peer reviewed journals not older than five years old.
+Great scholarly sources come from peer-reviewed journals within the past five years.

-Section Checklist Evaluation All sections [ ] Correct grammar. [ ] Correct punctuation. [ ] Correct spelling. [ ] Correct sentence structure. [ ] Correct APA format of citations throughout paper.
-13 points possible in this section Introduction [] Problem statement clearly defined.
-Background and Significance [] Clear and complete background analysis of the problem provided. [] Sufficient evidence provided to justify study from an organizational perspective. [] Includes past, present, and probable future impacts.
-25 points possible in this section Literature Review [ ] Sufficiently comprehensive.[ ]
-Findings are presented logically and clearly.
-25 points possible in this section References [ ] Correct APA format of reference section. [ ] Sources are current. [ ] At least a few sources are from peer reviewed journals.
+Section Checklist Evaluation All sections [] Correct grammar. [] Correct punctuation. [] Correct spelling. [] Correct sentence structure. [] Correct APA format of citations throughout paper.
+13 points possible in this section Introduction [] Problem statement clearly defined. [] Problem statement specific. [] Problem statement has practical significance.
+25 points possible in this section Background and Significance [] Clear and complete background analysis of the problem provided. [] Sufficient evidence provided to justify study from an organizational perspective. [] Includes past, present, and probable future impacts.
+25 points possible in this section Literature Review [] Sufficiently comprehensive.[] Findings are presented logically and clearly.
+25 points possible in this section References [] Correct APA format of reference section. [] Sources are current. [] At least a few sources are from peer reviewed journals.
 12 points possible in this section